FrackNation: International Monetary Fund

 Phelim McAleer accused the International Monetary Fund (IMF) of censorship when the organization invited him to speak at a two-day joint IMF-Oxford University conference on commodity prices in Washington, D.C. but refused to show a clip of FrackNation that suggests fracking would ease dependence on imports in some Eastern European countries.
 McAleer accused IMF of being afraid of offending Russia and therefore censoring his right to free speech.
-IMF insisted that it would not air the clip without allowing a rebuttal, which wasn't possible during the event.
-As a result of this, McAleer withdrew from the event.

 United States Congressional Committee

 The movie was shown to the House Committee on Science, Space, and Technology, Subcommittee on Environment in February 2013.

 European Parliament

 On February 10, 2014 the movie was shown in the European Parliament.
-This was the Europe-wide premiere with attendance of the movie director Phelim McAleer organized by YoungPetro a Petroleum Magazine.
+This was the Europe-wide première with attendance of the movie director Phelim McAleer organized by YoungPetro a Petroleum Magazine.